-Thus, “Moroccans are held responsible for this reciprocal ignorance about their country and must promote Morocco’s history through movies for example, just like Egypt does, not leaving room for any misconceptions to surface ever again,” Mr. Bennis added
+Thus, “Moroccans are held responsible for this reciprocal ignorance about their country and must promote Morocco’s history through movies for example, just like Egypt does, not leaving room for any misconceptions to surface ever again,” Dr. Samir Bennis added

 Moreover, the presentation tackled the issue of the unstable political relation between Morocco and Spain, as the latter is still colonizing two North-Moroccan cities.
 Surprisingly enough, the latter issue, unlike that of Gibraltar, is not on the agenda of the United Nations Special Political and Decolonization Committee.

 “This fact is due to the diplomatic blunder of Morocco when it accepted in the early 1960’s to dissociate the question of Ceuta and Melilla, as well as the Sahara from that of Sidi Ifni, which had no strategic importance for Spain,” emphasized the author of the book.
 “Because of this miscalculated move made by the Moroccan diplomacy, Ceuta and Melilla are not on the agenda of the United Nations and from a legal perspective, they are not considered colonies by the UN,” he added.

 By the same token, he stressed that until June 1966 in all UN resolutions regarding decolonization no mention was made of the settlement of the Sahara issue according to the principle of self-determination as we know it nowadays.
 “The UN position in this regard changed only when Morocco accepted to envisage a different approach than that applied to the other Moroccan territories still under Spanish occupation.”